KingAlistair/RoskildeDayCare/README.md

 -Finish the project

+## Bugs:

 ## UML:

--SWD: using design guidelines
+### SWD: using design guidelines:

-    Establish an understanding of the problem
+1. Establish an understanding of the problem

--Domain Model
+        Domain Model

-    Establish, define and model use cases
+2. Establish, define and model use cases

--Use case descriptions/use case diagram
+    Use case descriptions/use case diagram

-    Model software system components
+3. Model software system components

--Design Class Diagram
+    Design Class Diagram

-    Model database components
+4. Model database components

--Entity Relationship Diagram
+    Entity Relationship Diagram

-    Develop an overview of your solution with a State Machine Diagram for Roskilde Daycare’s administrative program.
+5. Develop an overview of your solution with a State Machine Diagram for Roskilde Daycare’s administrative program.

--SWC: in collaboration with SWD
+### SWC: in collaboration with SWD

-    Implement your software solution in JAVA
+1. Implement your software solution in JAVA

 ## Presentation:

-Create a presentation of your solution
+1.Create a presentation of your solution

     Decisions and conclusions

-# Bugs: